Honestly, this picture started the whole Legend of Zelda Cosplay Project.

 Finding a decent watery cave was fairly easy, the Tham Khoun Ex cave in Laos fit the bill nicely.
 We also had a decent shot of a flying, death-defying jump attack from a recent photo shoot.

 After all, how do you get a water tendril with an amoeba in it to look scary?
 The idea's a little unnerving, but if you don't do it right, you end up with something along the lines of Bermuda Tentacles (a little sci-fi gem I found while trying to create Morpha):

 Then, as I was watching the Morpha intro scene for the umpteenth time, something rang a bell.

-Looks an awful lot like this scene from the 1989 horror classic, the Abyss:
+Morpha looks an awful lot like the iconic scene from the 1989 horror classic, the Abyss.

 The similarities are so obvious, it's almost like Nintendo based Morpha on this monster.
 All I had to do was recreate the tentacles from the Abyss!